alfusinigoj/windows-kube-samples/README.md

 In general the individual projects are meant to be small and only demonstrate the resolution to a single problem, but more complete demonstrations may be added later.

+In general these Dockerfiles should be buildable and runnable on Windows 10, but in order to deploy them to PKS they must be build on Server 2019.

 ## Projects

 * **asp-with-oledb** A classic ASP project that connects to a SQL Server database via OLEDB